 Mr. Jones; along with fellow members, spent countless hours in producing a four year curriculum and seeing to it that this Training Program would be approved and accepted by the Virginia State Board of Contractors.
 Over the summer months between each school year, this curriculum is updated by the Apprenticeship Training Director and the Apprenticeship Training Instructors, to keep up with the ever changing National Electrical Code.

-The Program’s Training Director is Mr. Willie Cline, who can be reached at e-mail address firstname.lastname@example.org to provide any answers to your questions with regard the Association’s Apprenticeship Training Program.
+Our Program’s Training Director is Mr. Willie Cline, who can be reached at e-mail address email@example.com to provide any answers to your questions with regard the Association’s Apprenticeship Training Program.
 Mr. Cline has more than 19 years of education instruction with the County of Henrico’s school system; more than 10 of these have been devoted to electrical Technical Training at Highland Springs High School.
 Beginning in the 2014-2015 school year; Mr. Cline transferred from the Highland Springs High School Technical Center, and is now teaching Electrical Technical Training at the Academy at Virginia Randolph.
 Mr Cline is a master electrician, an electrical contractor and is also a recipient of the County of Henrico’s Teacher of the Year Award in the year of 2010 and 2013.

-The Programs instructors are made up of electrical instructors from surrounding high school Technical Training programs, master electricians, electrical inspectors, electrical engineers and electrical contractors.
+Our Program’s instructors are made up of electrical instructors from surrounding high school Technical Training programs, master electricians, electrical inspectors, electrical engineers and electrical contractors.

 An apprentice looking to become a student in the Program must be an employee of one of our contractor members; who is referred to as the apprentice’s Sponsor.
 The membership list of electrical contractors can be found on the Home Page under “About Us”.
 The cost for enrollment is a $225.00 registration fee, the first and second semester fee costs are each $187.00 plus the cost for books required for each year.
 The electrical contractor (Sponsor) is required to provide the registration fee, first semester fee and book costs to the CVECA by the 30th of September and the second semester fee to the CVECA by the 31st of January.